 Our study is not without limitations, one of which is the missing data, e.g., patients that passed a stone and were insufficient for analysis, which might have contributed to an underestimation of disease prevalence.
-However, all excluded cases (171, a combination of quartz stone samples, blood clots, gallstones, feces, or samples insufficient for analysis, etc) only made up 4% of total cases (3828), therefore, we do not consider this potential underestimation significant.
-Urologists and general practitioners routinely send urinary stones to laboratory for analysis, therefore, we consider the missing data from this perspective minimal.
+However, all excluded cases (171, a combination of quartz stone samples, blood clots, gallstones, feces, or samples insufficient for analysis) only made up 4% of total cases (3828), therefore, we do not consider this potential underestimation significant.